amirdy/Building-and-Training-a-Llama-2-Model-from-Scratch/readme.md

 ### 1. Clone the Repository

-First, clone the repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch.git